The energy distance for ensemble and scenario reduction: Applications

 \section{Applications}

-In this section we show different applications for ensemble and scenario reduction using the energy distance and the Wasserstein distance for comparison purpose.
-First we show an ensemble and scenario reduction study on binary trees which gives more fundamental insights.
-The second application is for real electricity load/demand data which is highly relevant in many power and energy systems applications.
-However, the considered real data study is mainly for illustration purpose.
+In this section, we show different applications for ensemble and scenario reduction using the energy distance and the Wasserstein distance for comparison purpose.
+First we study ensemble and scenario reduction for a Bernoulli random walk which corresponds to a binary tree.
+Afterwards, we consider scenario reduction for electricity load/demand/consumption and electricity prices\footnote{The considered data is available at https://transparency.entsoe.eu}, which are highly relevant in many energy systems applications.
+However, both considered real data studies are mainly for illustration purpose.
 We do not apply the reduced scenario sets in a subsequent optimization problem.